nikbearbrown/branding-and-ai/chapters/03-jungian-brand-archetypes-as-a-system.md

 Questions: (a) What archetype was the original brand expressing? (b) What archetype is the new creative direction moving toward, and what customer rejection mechanism would you predict?

-*Tests Objective 5.*
+*Tests Objective 5.
+Difficulty: Low–Medium.*
-*Difficulty: Low-Medium.*

 ---

 ### Application

 **A1.
 Five-Input Brand Analysis**
 Select a brand you have not studied before — choose something outside your usual category.
-Run the full five-input analysis from Part IV: tagline/positioning, visual language, what it refuses to do, who it treats as its customer, and crisis behavior (find a documented PR moment or product failure and read the response).
+Run the full five-input analysis: tagline/positioning, visual language, what it refuses to do, who it treats as its customer, and crisis behavior (find a documented PR moment or product failure and read the response).
 Produce a one-page analysis identifying the archetype and providing evidence for each of the five inputs.

-*Tests Objectives 2 and 3.*
+*Tests Objectives 2 and 3.
+Difficulty: Medium.*
-*Difficulty: Medium.*

 **A2.
 Shadow Watchlist**
-For the archetype you committed to in your Chapter 2 audit (or the one you are currently leaning toward for your tool), write a shadow watchlist with the following structure:

-- The shadow's name and definition in your own words.
-- Three specific behaviors you might exhibit — in product decisions, marketing copy, or public communication — that would be early warning signs you are activating the shadow.
-- One observable check you could run monthly to catch shadow behavior before it compounds.
+For the archetype you committed to in your Chapter 2 audit, write a shadow watchlist with the following structure: the shadow's name and definition in your own words; three specific behaviors you might exhibit — in product decisions, marketing copy, or public communication — that would be early warning signs you are activating the shadow; and one observable check you could run monthly to catch shadow behavior before it compounds.

-*Tests Objective 4, applied to your own brand.*
+*Tests Objective 4, applied to your own brand.
+Difficulty: Medium.*
-*Difficulty: Medium.*

 **A3.
 Competitor Archetype Map**
 Identify three direct or indirect competitors to the tool you are designing.
 For each: identify their archetype using the five-input procedure, note their shadow, and assess whether their current trajectory shows any shadow activation signals.
-Then: identify any archetype that *none* of the three competitors occupies.
+Then identify any archetype that none of the three competitors occupies.
 Is that unoccupied archetype viable for your tool?

-*Tests Objectives 2 and 6.*
+*Tests Objectives 2 and 6.
+Difficulty: Medium.*
-*Difficulty: Medium.*

 **A4.
 Drift Scenario Analysis**
 Find a real brand that has undergone a significant visual or positioning change in the last five years (not one covered in this chapter).
 Reconstruct the drift analysis: original archetype, drift direction, customer or market response, and your assessment of whether it was a shadow drift or a category-error drift.
 Use documented sources.

-*Tests Objective 5.*
+*Tests Objective 5.
+Difficulty: Medium–High.*
-*Difficulty: Medium-High.*

 ---